Fresheyeball/deconfigured/blog/dag.md

 > Directed Acyclic Graphs

-So, I've been messing with Haskell for a couple years, and I've always been perplexed on how to model acyclic graphs in a _type safe_ way.
-However, in Haskell, it's not obvious how we would declare such a type.
-Most of what we have is structural recursion through (G)ADTs, which is closer tree structures than sets or graphs.
-Since that day of disappointment in my perusal of [hackage](https://hackage.haskell.org), I vowed in my heart to make a directed acyclic graph library worthy of awe; my quest would cost me my sanct, my prosperity, nay, my eyeglass prescription.
-Alas, thou shalt bear witness to the fruits of dangerous obsession with type safety - __uselessness__.
+So, I've been messing with Haskell for a couple years, and I've always been perplexed on how to model acyclic graphs in a _type safe_ way - In Haskell it's not obvious how one would declare such a type.
+Most of our tooling comes from structural recursion with (G)ADTs, which more closely models tree structures than sets or graphs.
+Since that day of disappointment in my perusal of [hackage](https://hackage.haskell.org), I vowed in my heart to make a directed acyclic graph library worthy of awe; my quest would cost me my sanct, my prosperity, nay, my eyeglass prescription!
+Hark, thou shalt bear witness to the fruits of dangerous obsession with type safety...

-...kinda.
+...__Uselessness__! (_kinda_)

 There are major flaws in the project, but it is still a nice experiment.
 You can find it on [github](https://github.com/athanclark/dag) and